ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   disabled.
   To avoid generating these jobs to be generated set this flag to ``true``.

+* **Credential ID**: the ID of the credential entry managed on the Jenkins master which is commonly used to upload artifacts to another host.

 Specific options in release build files
 ---------------------------------------